dymmond/esmerald/docs/scheduler/scheduler.md

 app = Esmerald(scheduler_class=AsyncIOScheduler)
 ```

-You can have your own scheduler class as long as it's compatible with Esmerald, meaning, ASGI.
+You can have your own scheduler class as long as it is compatible with Esmerald, meaning, ASGI.

 !!! warning
     Anything else that does not work with `AsyncIO` is very likely also not to work with Esmerald.

 ## Scheduler and the application

-The `Scheduler` class is not accessible in any part of the application and it's instantiated when an `Esmerald`
+The `Scheduler` class is not accessible in any part of the application and it is instantiated when an `Esmerald`
 application is created and the parameters are automatically provided.

 ### Enabling the scheduler